ClaraML96/ClaraML96.github.io/index.markdown

 ### New Year’s Eve – The Ultimate Subway Stress Test

-When the ball drops in Times Square, it is not just a moment of celebration, it is one of the largest and most predictable waves in subway ridership all year.
+When the ball drops in Times Square, so do the boundaries of normal subway operations.
+December 31 consistently produces one of the highest ridership spikes of the year—while January 1 shows one of the steepest drop-offs.

-Each 31 December, stations near Times Square, like 42 St–Port Authority, Times Sq–42 St, and 34 St–Penn Station, become pressure valves for the city's festivities.
+Key stations like Times Sq–42 St, 42 St–Port Authority, and 34 St–Penn Station become critical junctions as hundreds of thousands pour into Midtown.

-We explore this below in **Figure 5**
+We explore before and after midnight "A Tale of Two Days" in **Figure 5**

 <div style="display: flex; justify-content: center;">
   <div class="image-container">